-(1) Members may request or be required to pay a higher deductible than the minimum for certain coverage and (1) instruction in a required a specific co-pay or deductible(2) Terrorism liability is fully funded by the Pool i.e. no excess/reinsurance is procured.

-(3) Members pay a 20% co-pay of costs up to a maximum of \$100,000.
-By meeting established guidelines, the copay may be waived.
+(1) Members may request or be required to pay a higher deductible than the minimum for certain coverage and (1) Instruction of the required a specific co-pay or deductible (2) Terrorism liability is fully funded by the Pool i.e. no excess/reinsurance is procured.
+(3) Members pay a 20% co-pay of costs.
+By meeting established guidelines, the co-pay may be waived.